Anukul-Chandra/Bank-Note-Authentication-/README.md

 Set start command as:
 uvicorn app:app --host 0.0.0.0 --port $PORT

-text
-4. Access your live app via the provided URL.

 # Live demo :
 You see this project Live : https://bank-note-authentication-3.onrender.com